ATESAM-ABDULLAH/Mess-managment-system/README.md

 changing the status, you should update that student’s status in the record table.

 **Delete a student record:** Your program will delete a student record and update the data table accordingly.
-If Lala/Khala wants to delete a non-registered student record, add an exception.
+If Staff wants to delete a non-registered student record, add an exception.
-Show a total number of “In/Out” students: If Lala/Khala wants to check the total number of “In” students or “Out” students, your program will help to show the information.
+Show a total number of “In/Out” students: If Staff wants to check the total number of “In” students or “Out” students, your program will help to show the information.

 **Calculate total bill:** This function will keep record of total number of “In” days of a student.
 Each